offconvex/offconvex.github.io/_posts/2020-07-06-GAN-min-max.md

 Starting with the work of [Goodfellow et al.](http://papers.nips.cc/paper/5423-generative-adversarial-nets), Generative Adversarial Nets (GANs) have become a critical component in various ML systems; for prior posts on GANs, see [here](https://www.offconvex.org/2018/03/12/bigan/) for a post on  GAN architecture, and [here](https://www.offconvex.org/2017/03/15/GANs/) and [here](https://www.offconvex.org/2017/07/06/GANs3/) for posts which discuss  some of the many difficulties arising when training GANs.

 Mathematically, a GAN consists of a generator neural network $\mathcal{G}$ and a discriminator neural network $\mathcal{D}$ that are competing against each other in a way that, together, they learn the unknown distribution from which a given dataset arises.
-The generator takes a random "noise" vector as input and maps this vector to a sample, for instance an image.
+The generator takes a random "noise" vector as input and maps this vector to a sample; for instance, an image.
 The discriminator takes samples -- "fake" ones produced by the generator and "real" ones from the given dataset -- as inputs.
 The discriminator then tries to classify these samples as "real" or "fake".
 As a designer, we would like the generated samples to be indistinguishable from those of the dataset.
 Thus, our goal is to choose weights $x$ for the generator network that allow it to generate samples which are difficult for *any* discriminator to tell apart from real samples.
 This leads to a min-max optimization problem where we look for weights $x$ which *minimize* the rate (measured by a loss function $f$) at which any discriminator correctly classifies the real and fake samples.
 And, we seek weights $y$ for the discriminator network which *maximize* this rate.

 > **Min-max formulation of GANs** <br> <br>
 >